Matthew6596/GizEdit_2/README.md

 ## Project Roadmap

-This project has ambitious goals and some may not be reached for a long time.
+These are the goals for GizEdit:

 - [ ] Full GIZ file editing support
   - [ ] TCS